eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/install.md

 ### Standalone

 After downloading the zip file unpack it somewhere.
-Then copy the distributed configuration files in `etc` folder to their correct names (and make appropriate changes, if needed).
+Then start the `start.sh` script or on Windows double-click the `start.bat` file.

     unzip publet-server-<version>.zip
-    cd publet-server-<version>
-    cp etc/server.dist.properties etc/server.properties
-    cp etc/logback.dist.xml etc/logback.xml

-You can now start the server (make sure the port `8080` is available or change it in `server.properties`):

     sh bin/start.dist.sh

 Then point your browser to <http://localhost:8080/>.
 You can stop the server by pressing `CTRL+C`.

 Files in `etc` and `bin` always have an additional `dist` in their name.
-The idea behind that is that you can copy the files to their correct name and make any modifications there.
+The idea behind that is that you can copy the files to their correct name (without `dist`) and make any modifications there.
 When updating the installation to a new version, your changes are not overwritten.

+By default the server port is set to `8080`.
+This is done via a system property `-Dpublet.server.port=8080` within the `start.[bat|sh]` scripts.
+You can safely remove this system property and adopt the `server.properties` file in `etc` directory to your needs.

 ## Configuration